Grief Counseling in Greensboro, NC—Grief and Loss Counselors, Therapists

-You’ve probably heard the words “grief”, “bereavement”, “mourning” and “loss” used when describing a death.
+You’ve probably heard the words “grief,” “bereavement,” “mourning,” and “loss” used when describing a death.
 It is easy to assume that they mean the same thing.
-But while they are often used interchangeably and can overlap, they are different.
-Knowing the difference can help you understand the grieving process.
+But while they are often used interchangeably and can overlap, they are different and knowing the difference can help you understand the grieving process:

-Bereavement is a term used to describe the objective situation a person faces following the death of a loved on.
+- Bereavement: Bereavement is a term used to describe the objective situation a person faces following the death of a loved one.
 It is generally used to describe the period of being in grief and mourning following a death.
 “She has suffered two bereavements just this year.”

 Grief and mourning go hand-in-hand.
 Because they are internal and external representations of the loss, they can influence each other and they can be difficult to separate.
 The important thing to know here is that the expression of grief, whether internal or external, can sometimes be intense, painful, and confusing.
 That’s where grief counseling comes in.

 Losing a loved one is never easy and can be quite confusing.
 Understanding the things you are experiencing can help ease the pain and set you on the path to healing and peace.

-Greensboro Grief Counseling is here to help.
-The experienced and compassionate counselors at Greensboro Grief Counseling understand the dynamics of grieving and are able to help you begin the healing process.
-Take the first step to healing.
+Thriveworks Greensboro grief counselors are here to help.
+The experienced and compassionate counselors at Thriveworks Greensboro Counseling understand the dynamics of grieving and are able to help you begin the healing process.
+Take the first step—reach out for help.
 Call us today to schedule your first grief counseling session, either in-person or online.